BaoDuong254/MovieInfo-Hub/README.md

-# Movie App
+# MovieInfo Hub

-Movie App is a modern web application that allows users to browse and discover movies.
+MovieInfo Hub is a modern web application that allows users to browse and discover movies.
 Built with the latest front-end technologies, it fetches movie data from an API and presents it in a responsive, user-friendly interface.

 ## Live Demo